Learning from Discriminatory Training Data: Evaluation on real-world datasets

-\textbf{Results} We measure the cross-risk, demographic disparity (DD), false positive disparity (FPD), and positive predictive disparity (PPD).
-Despite training on the perturbed data, the OIM reduces the cross-risk and the disparities nearly to that of the traditional unbiased model trained without the perturbation (blue, red, and green bars in Figure \ref{fig:celeb}).
-The method by \citet{Hardt2016Equality} results in the best DD and PPD and tends to achieve the same cross-risk across the protected groups (orange bars in Figure~\ref{fig:celeb}).
-However, it yields the highest cross-risk, in particular for the group with biased labels, i.e., blond males, and its female counterpart.
-In addition, the method tends to be further away (than the OIM) from the vanilla Resnet-18 training on the unperturbed data in terms of disparities.
-The presented OIM results use 10 pixel wide green boxes on the corners of images of females with no marking on male pictures (Figure~\ref{fig:celebpics}a).
-The results for similar markings (e.g., Figure~\ref{fig:celebpics}b) are nearly the same (Appendix G).
-With the marking size decreasing, the performance of the OIM converges to the performance of traditional supervised learning without the protected attribute.
-We note that, in real-world application domains where cross-risk cannot be measured, the size of markings can be established based on the disparity measures (Appendix G).
+\textbf{Results.} We measure the expected cross-loss, demographic disparity (DD), false positive disparity (FPD), and positive predictive disparity (PPD).
+Despite training on the discriminatory data like the traditional biased method (blue in Figure \ref{fig:celeb}), the OIM reduces the expected cross-loss and the disparities close to that of the traditional unbiased method (red and green in Figure \ref{fig:celeb}).
+By contrast, when trained on discriminatory data, the traditional learning without $\Z$ (without markings) performs poorly both in terms of disparities and the cross-loss, especially for blond males whose label was swapped (blue in Figure \ref{fig:celeb}).
+Without the gender encoding, the model uses visual features of the images, such as hair and face shape, as proxies for gender.
+The method by \citet{Hardt2016Equality} results in the lowest DD and PPD (orange bars in Figure~\ref{fig:celeb}).
+However, it yields the highest expected cross-loss, in particular for the group with biased labels, i.e., blond males, and its female counterpart.
+In addition, this method tends to be further away (than the OIM) from the vanilla Resnet-18 training on the non-discriminatory data in terms of disparities.
+The presented OIM results use 10 pixel wide green boxes on the corners of images of females with same sized blue markings on male pictures (Figure~\ref{fig:celeb}a).
+The results for similar markings as Figure~\ref{fig:celeb}a are nearly the same (Appendix I).
+The expected cross-loss and the disparities of the OIM initially decrease monotonically with the width of the markings (Figure~\ref{fig:celebsize}).
+At the width of about $10$ pixels this trend flattens, both in terms of expected cross-loss and disparities, suggesting that the markings are sufficiently large already for the model to use them.
+We note that, in real-world application domains where cross-loss cannot be measured, the size of markings can be established based on the disparity measures.